gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 * ‘raw’: provides parameter values for all individual replicates of the selected groups (each as a column in the table)
 * ‘mean’: provides parameter values of the average of the replicates of the selected groups (one column per group)
 * ‘stdev’,’fold’ and ’ttest’: provides parameter information of the comparison of the analysed group respect to the reference.
 These are skipped from the analysis for the reference group (eg unselected or control group)
+For the Score parameter the following data types can be selected: 'fold','rank','fisher' and 'all'

 Entering ‘all’ for any of the parameters will include all possible combinations of the data types for this parameter in the output table.
-The Score parameter doesn’t take any Data type information.

 Using these 3 elements you can generate a selector and design your table format.
 The selector structure to provide is:
 ```